ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 This document uses standard-conforming usage of `multipart/related` media type defined in [](#RFC2387) to elegantly combine the objects.
-Path vectors are encoded as a Cost Map or an Endpoint Cost Map, and the property map is encoded as a Unified Propert Map.
+Path vectors are encoded as a cost map or an endpoint cost map, and the property map is encoded as a Unified Propert Map.
 They are encapsulated as parts of a multipart message.
 The modular composition allows ALTO servers and clients to reuse the data models of the existing information resources.
 Specifically, this document addresses the